yusekiya/vscode-hsnips/README.md

 ## How to install

 1. Open a directory for HyperSnips with the command `HyperSnips: Open snippets directory`
-2. Make a copy (or a symbolic link) of snippet files of this repo in the directory
+2. Make copies (or symbolic links) of snippet files of this repo in the directory

 ## LaTeX